souramoo/HomeAutomation/README.md

 This system provides a simple plug and play architecture, where I can write Drivers (outputs) and Sensors (inputs, which can trigger events into a queue for processing by EventProcessors or simply provide a passive reading when needed)

 EventProcessors can be subclasses to provide a way for different triggers to provide different outputs.
 A HTTP API is provided (implemented as a sensor) to allow control over devices over wifi, for example.

+Drivers support persistance of data to provide continuity.